schollz/nyblcore/README.md

 ## todo

-- move volume/tempo to the middle
-- only allow non-reverse in tempo knob
+- decrease volume in wavefolding, check p2p
+- add pitch up in addition to pitch down?
+- separate clock and audio?